How Many American Airlines AAdvantage Miles Do You Need for an Award Flight? [2024 Update]

 So, just how many AAdvantage miles do you need to book an award flight?

-How Many American Airlines AAdvantage Miles Do You Need for a Free Flight?
+How Many American Airlines AAdvantage Miles Do You Need for a Flight?

 The answer to this question depends on your destination and travel dates.
 While there is a straightforward answer regarding the minimum number of miles needed for an award flight with American Airlines, the specifics can vary.
 To book an award flight using AAdvantage miles, you’ll need at least 5,500 miles for a one-way economy ticket.
-However, as you’ll soon discover, 5,500 AAdvantage miles will only get you so far.
+You’ll soon discover that 5,500 AAdvantage miles will only get you so far.

 It’s worth noting that, according to the American Airlines award chart, the minimum number of miles needed for an award flight is 7,500 AAdvantage miles.
 However, you can often find shorter domestic flights available from 5,500 miles.